Evan White delivers 3-run homer as Mariners beat Astros 6-1

 Using his fast-spinning, late-breaking knuckle curveball, which he was always known for, and a wipeout change-up that he refined while recovering from Tommy John surgery and uses more than ever, McCullers had Mariners’ hitters completely off balance for much of his outing.

 Over the first five innings, he held Seattle to just one base runner — a first-inning walk to Kyle Lewis.
-But in an outing where it seemed like he had no-hit stuff, McCullers held the Mariners hitless for the first five innings.
+McCullers held the Mariners hitless for the first five innings.

-But with one out in the sixth inning, Tim Lopes made sure his team wouldn’t get no-hit on this evening.
+But with one out in the sixth inning, Tim Lopes made sure his team wouldn’t get no-hit.
 Lopes smoked a line drive to the gap in deep left-center for his team-high 12th double.

-In the seventh, Kyle Lewis worked a leadoff walk and Kyle Seager’s hard hit ball to second base was mishandled by Jose Altuve instead of resulting in a double play.
-With a runner in scoring position, Ty France ambushed a first-pitch fastball, pulling a double down the left-field line to score Lewis.
+In the seventh, Lewis worked a leadoff walk and Seager’s hard-hit ball to second base was mishandled by Jose Altuve instead of resulting in a double play.
+With a runner in scoring position, France ambushed a first-pitch fastball, pulling a double down the left-field line to score Lewis.
 McCullers came back to strike out Jose Marmolejos and Luis Torrens.
 With two outs and two strikes, he seemed poised to get out of the inning allowing just the one run.

 And then baseball happened.